 On completing a PD Act investigation, the Victorian Ombudsman must report to the principal officer of the appropriate authority and to the responsible minister.
 A copy of the report can also be sent to the Victorian premier (s 23(2)(a), (3) OA Act (Vic)).

 On the completion of a report of a parliamentary referral under section 16, the Victorian Ombudsman must report to the relevant presiding officer or officers (s 25AB OA Act (Vic)).

 The Victorian Ombudsman can report to parliament on any matter arising in connection with the performance of her functions (s 25(2) OA Act (Vic)).

 The Victorian Ombudsman cannot include in her parliamentary or non-parliamentary reports:

 • any information that she considers would prejudice any criminal proceeding or investigation, or IBAC or Victorian Inspectorate investigations;

 • information that would reveal cabinet matters;

 • any finding or opinion that a specified person has committed, or is guilty of, an offence or should be prosecuted for an offence;

 • most information that would be likely to lead to the identification of a person who has made a protected disclosure;

-• information that would identify a person who is not the subject of an adverse comment in the report unless the ombudsman is satisfied that:
+• information that would identify a person who is not the subject of an adverse comment in the report unless the Victorian Ombudsman is satisfied that:

 – including the information is necessary and in the public interest; and